ShowMeTheGita/spring-boot-inventory-manager/README.md

 ### Why?

 Up until this project I had only built a RESTful web service utilizing Spring MVC.
 That meant no embedded Tomcat and headaches with the config files.
 Then I read about Spring Boot and decided to give it a go.
-The website is far from perfect and the visual of it is lacking, but the idea here was to simply play around with mostly the back-end.
-After many hours of Spring-Boot tutorials and simpler hands-on projects. :relieved:
+The website is far from perfect and the visual of it is lacking, but the idea here was to simply play around with mostly the back-end after many hours of Spring-Boot tutorials and simpler hands-on projects. :relieved:

 ---